-- Preventive services are covered at 100%. - There is an annual deductible, which is the amount you must pay out-of-pocket before the plan starts to cover its share of the cost. - After you've met your deductible, a 20% coinsurance applies to medical services such as inpatient hospital stays, office visits, durable medical equipment, lab testing, mental health, and transplants. - The 20% coinsurance also applies to prescriptions.
-You can fill up to a 90-day supply at any retail pharmacy in the CVS Caremark network, and through CVS Caremark mail order.
-You can also fill up to a 30-day supply of specialty drugs through Archimedes. - There are annual out-of-pocket maximums, which protect you from catastrophic costs.
+- Preventive services are covered at 100%. - There is an annual deductible, which is the amount you must pay out-of-pocket before the plan starts to cover its share of the cost. - After you've met your deductible, a 20% coinsurance applies to medical services such as inpatient hospital stays, office visits, durable medical equipment, lab testing, mental health, and transplants.
+This coinsurance also applies to prescriptions.
+You can fill up to a 90-day supply is available at any network retail pharmacy and through mail order.
+You can also fill up to a 30-day supply of specialty drugs through mail order. - There are annual out-of-pocket maximums, which protect you from catastrophic costs.
 This is the most you have to pay for covered services in a plan year.